Extension Master Gardener Program

 What is a Master Gardener?
 Master Gardeners are trained volunteers who provide educational assistance and programming to Dare County citizens on a wide variety of subjects such as lawns, fruits, vegetables, trees, and ornamentals.
 All that is necessary to be a Master Gardener is a commitment to learn about gardening and serve as a volunteer.

 How do I apply to the Dare County Master Gardener Program?
-Applications are accepted all year, with a deadline for the current year’s class on
+Applications are accepted all year, with a deadline for the current year’s class on January 31st.
+Review of applications and interviews of candidates will take place in February with classes beginning in March.

 Is there a fee?
 The cost for the program is $150 per person, which is due once you have been accepted into the program.